 With Rydon working alongside another contractor, traffic management and contractor parking had to be closely monitored.
 To ensure that no site personnel or subcontractors parked on the existing estate, Rydon carried out patrols to minimise parking issues.

 Due to the location of the site being situated in a densely populated area, resident engagement was imperative.
 As a result of this, Rydon arranged a number of community events including a five-a-side football tournament, carnival day and funday.
-In addition to these initiatives, Rydon has also been able to offer job opportunities to the residents in site catering, cleaning, traffic management and labouring together with specific trade placements in carpentry, drylining and blockwork.
+In addition to these initiatives, Rydon offered job opportunities to the residents in site catering, cleaning, traffic management and labouring roles together with specific trade placements in carpentry, drylining and blockwork.
 Two apprentices were employed on site, one as a carpenter, the other as a Rydon site management trainee.